 Ragland is a very small town located in the state of Alabama.
 With a population of 1,705 people and just one neighborhood, Ragland is the 250th largest community in Alabama.

-Ragland is a blue-collar town, with 44.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Ragland is a town of transportation and shipping workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Ragland who work in sales jobs (8.43%), food service (8.43%), and management occupations (7.96%).
+When you are in Ragland, you'll notice that it is more blue-collar than most other communities in America.
+48.13% of Ragland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Ragland is a town of transportation and shipping workers, service providers, and professionals.
+There are especially a lot of people living in Ragland who work in office and administrative support (8.09%), teaching (7.50%), and healthcare (6.90%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Ragland has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Ragland has few renters and college students.
 But the biggest reason it is quieter in Ragland than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Ragland may be for you.